cbuggle/chemotion_ELN/README_REACTION_PROCESS_EDITOR.md

 There are two basic types of ReactionProcessActivities

-1. The standard "ACTION" (Add, Remove, Purification, Wait, …) These define everything that "can be done".
+1. "ACTION" (Add, Remove, Purification, Wait, …) These define everything that "can be done".
-2. The "CONDITION".
+2. "CONDITION".
 These define the changes in environment conditions, i.e. Temperature, Pressure, PH.
 Beyond, Motion and Equipment are also considered environment conditions in this model.

-Technically both are treated equally in defining the "Activities" within a process step (i.e. in the ReactionProcessStep has_many :reaction_process_activities association, ordered by their `position`), which can each be either an `Àction` or a `Condition`.
+Technically both are treated equally in defining the "Activities" within a process step (i.e. in the ReactionProcessStep has_many :reaction_process_activities association, ordered by their `position`), which each can be either an `Action` or a `Condition`.

-An ReactionProcessActivity has the relevant attributes:
+An ReactionProcessActivity carries these relevant attributes:

 * `action_name`: defines the type of the Activity, which can basically be any arbitrary string value describing the Activity.
 A set of are implemented and used for the required funcionalities: "ADD", "REMOVE", "MOTION", "PURIFICATION", "ANALYSIS", "SAVE", "TRANSFER", "WAIT", "DISCARD", "DEFINE_FRACTION", "CONDITION".

 * `position`: The order of the action within the associated reaction_process_step.

 * `workup`: This is were the actual Activity data is stored.
-It is a hash to store the parameters of the Activity  where (by convention) the stored data semantically "matches" the functionality provided by the respective Activity.
+It is used as a key value store, i.e. a hash to store the parameters of the Activity  where (by convention) the stored data semantically "matches" the functionality provided by the respective Activity.
 Most of this has been thoroughly discussed with NJung and is subject to further enhancements.
 Basically we use self-defined arbitraty key-value pairs describing the parameters and details of the respective Activity, e.g.
 `action_name: "ADD", workup: { acts_as:'SOLVENT', sample_id:'1', amount: { value: '100', unit; 'ml'} }`